 Looking for some tasty and nutritious meal inspiration?
 Check out these food ideas for a 23-month-old:

-Now that your tot is steady on his feet, there are lots of ways to have fun and stay active together.
+Now that your tot is steady on their feet, there are lots of ways to have fun and stay active together.
 Looking for things to do with a 23-month-old?
 Some fun activities, games and toys for a 23-month-old include:

-• Plan your child's second birthday party and send out invitations.
+- Plan your child's second birthday party and send out invitations.

-• Time for a third (or fourth) round of childproofing—now that your kid is an experienced climber and more thorough explorer.
+- Time for a third (or fourth) round of childproofing, now that your kid is an experienced climber and more thorough explorer.

-• Keep a quote book.
+- Keep a quote book.
 Now that your child is saying sentences, you'll want to write down the funniest and smartest lines as a sweet memento of the toddler years.